SAP-samples/teched2022-AP261/exercises/ex0/README.md

 ## Origination Dashboard

+1. As a prerequisite, please share your email id with the host to create your user and to give access to the application.

+2. once your user is created by host, you would recieve an activation mail from SAP IAS which contains a link to activate your user along the application link.

+3. Please click on the activation link and proceed to setup the password.

 After completing the activation of your account, click on the following link

 1. You will see the following Screen.
 <br>![](/exercises/ex0/images/Image1.png)